-One of the things we were wondering was would we have enough space for two adults, three kids, and a dog?
+We wondered whether we would have enough space for two adults, three kids, and a dog.

-When we are camping for many nights and pitch a large tent, we do have lots of space.
-The caravan is smaller, but not as bad as we were thinking.
+When we are camping for many nights and pitching a large tent, we have lots of space.
+The caravan is smaller but not as bad as we were thinking.